altesse-imena/altesse-imena/README.md

 # Hi there, I'm Altesse 👋

 ## About Me
-Full-stack developer with a multicultural background and a passion for building innovative solutions.
+Full-stack engineer with a multicultural background and a passion for building innovative solutions.
 My diverse upbringing across multiple countries has shaped my perspective and ability to collaborate in diverse environments.
 I'm fluent in English and French, which enhances my ability to communicate effectively in both technical and collaborative settings.

 🎓 Currently pursuing a Bachelor of Technology in Software Development at Southern Alberta Institute of Technology.